Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

-Before there were guitarists described as shredders, there were guitarist who were known as fusion guitarists.
+Before there were guitarists described as shredders, there were guitarists who were known as fusion guitarists.
 You look at the legendary work of John McLaughlin with Mahavishnu Orchestra, or Steve Morse with the Dixie Dregs.
 Those styles of play were shred fusion before the term shred was being used.
-So to a certain extent shredding on guitar has come full circle, and music will evolve on from where we are.
+So to a certain extent, shredding on guitar has come full circle, and music will evolve on from where we are.

 Super Strat Guitars and the Rise of Fingerboard Gymnastics

 - Whether the first example of the super strat was Eddie Van Halen's Frankenstein guitar or Steve Vai's Green Meanie guitar is a question for another day.
 But no one can dispute the two superstar guitarists were major noncooperative partners in the development of both shred guitar playing, and super strat guitars as a style, or type of guitar.